Show All Answers

 You can submit a request online that will go directly to the police department.
 To go directly to the form, click HERE.

-You can either visit our Business link on the homepage, which has a number of business resources, or contact our Economic Development Manager, Kim Fleming, at email@example.com or 704-940-9622.
+You can either visit our Business link on the homepage, which has a number of business resources, or contact our Economic Development Director, Kim Fleming, at email@example.com or 704-940-9622.

 For information about applying for a permit, visit the Planning Department's permit page.